Aspen High School

 Aspen High School is a comprehensive public high school in Aspen, Colorado.
 It is the only high school in the Aspen School District.

+The school district covers Aspen, Woody Creek, and much of Snowmass Village.

 Athletics

 Teams

 The Aspen High School teams are known as the Skiers.
 According to an online article by Mike Swanson, SBLive Sports, Sports Illustrated, "Aspen is the only resort town in the state — and the only high school in the country — to call its athletic teams the Skiers... the school holds a bunch of state championships in boys and girls skiing, but the Skiers have also won state titles in lacrosse, golf, swimming, cross country and ice hockey."
 The school's colors are black and red.

 Aspen teams compete in the following sports: